Dave Lewis (businessman): Tesco

 In July 2014, it was announced that Lewis was leaving Unilever to become CEO of Tesco.
-This was the result of Tesco’s previous CEO, Philip Clarke, stepping down from his post which he obtained in 2011.
+This was the result of Tesco's previous CEO, Philip Clarke, stepping down from his post which he obtained in 2011.
 Lewis was scheduled to start work as CEO of Tesco on 1 October 2014, but he began work a month earlier than planned, on 1 September 2014.

 Lewis became CEO after the debacle when it was revealed to the public that Tesco overestimated their profits by £250 million for the year 2014.
 Tesco had chosen Lewis to replace Clarke due to the many years of experience Lewis has gained throughout his career at Unilever working at various posts for both the national (UK) market as well as the international market.
 Lewis also has experience working with Tesco directly, being one of Tesco's largest suppliers of brands including Dove, Vaseline and Lynx.

 Lewis began working at Tesco in September 2014 with a basic annual salary of £1.25 million.

 His total annual pay for financial year 2017, as reported in May 2018, was £4.9 million.

 In October 2019, Tesco announced that Lewis will step down as CEO in 2020, and would be succeeded by Ken Murphy.
 Lewis told the board he wanted to leave in 2018 and John Allan, the chairman, said internal candidates were considered but no one was experienced enough.
 He left the company on 30 September 2020.

 Lewis was knighted in the 2021 New Year Honours for services to the food industry and business.

 Xlinks

-Lewis joined Xlinks, a startup energy company in September 2021, as executive chair.
+Lewis joined Xlinks, a start-up energy company in September 2021, as executive chair.
 Xlinks has ambitious plans for its Morocco – UK Power Project, which aims to install massive solar and wind energy farms in the sunny and windy Morocco desert, along with batteries for energy storage, and build massive high-voltage direct-current (HVDC) undersea cables to deliver the power to the UK.
 Given the project's major HVDC cable requirements, the project also plans to build cable factories in the UK.

 Board positions

+In February 2021, Lewis was appointed as a director of A Bird's Eye View, a business consultancy founded by his wife, Helena Wayth.

 In October 2021, Lewis was appointed as the UK Government's new supply chain advisor and co-chair of the Supply Chain Advisory Group.

 In November 2021, he joined PepsiCo's Board of Directors.

 In December 2021, he was announced as the chairman of GlaxoSmithKline's consumer healthcare business, effective from January 2022.
+The consumer healthcare business was subsequently spun off as Haleon in July 2022, with Lewis continuing as Chair.